Smart Grids Data Analysis: A Systematic Mapping Study: SMS

-\textbf{Review scope.} The goal of the SMS was to get an overview of the area of data analysis in the context of Smart Grids.
-This is a large area with multiple aspects considered, with limited studies that provide a bottom-up review (section \ref{sec:SMS-needs} SMS Needs): starting from the collection of articles, aggregating all the results, and presenting all the knowledge in summarized form.
+To conduct the SMS, we followed guidelines in \cite{ref:petersen2008systematic,ref:barn2017conductingsms}.
+The goal of the SMS was to get an overview of the area of data analysis in the context of Smart Grids.
+This is a large area with multiple aspects considered, with limited studies that provide a bottom-up review (section \ref{sec:SMS-needs} SMS Needs).
+We followed the process represented in Fig. \ref{fig:sms-process}.

-We followed the process represented in Fig. \ref{fig:sms-process}, that we will use in the next sections to explain the results from each step.
 Each phase has indication of the number of articles that were included.
-After the definition of the research questions, we defined set of queries that were run on a set of six digital repositories (yielding 2129 articles), we removed then duplicates (1860 articles remaining), and identified relevant articles based on inclusion/exclusion criteria applied to abstracts (449 remaining), that were further filtered by full papers read, reaching a pre-final set (210 articles remaining).
+After the definition of the research questions, we defined set of queries that were run on a set of six digital repositories (yielding 4118 articles), we removed then duplicates (3268 articles remaining), and identified relevant articles based on inclusion/exclusion criteria applied to abstracts (622 remaining), that were further filtered by full papers reading, reaching a pre-final set (302 articles remaining).
 Categories of articles were extracted by means of open coding, and outgoing/incoming citation for the most cited articles in each category were used to improve the quality of the results (+57 articles added).
-The final set of 267 articles was used to summarize the overall research area.
+The final set of 359 articles was used to summarize the overall research area.
+To drive the SMS process, we set the following research questions:

-We defined research questions that deal with the identification of sub-domains of research, the aspects covered, the techniques used, tool support status, types of research methodology applied, and reproducibility / replicability of the results, in terms of availability of implemented algorithms and datasets.